thacherT1D/webdevstuff/Version_Control_(Git_and_Github)/Git_for_Teams.desc.md

 Now, as a team, create the following issues in the issue tracker for your repository.
 Then, as a team, assign the issues to different team members.

-**NOTE:** If your team has more members than issues, your team gets to practice pair-programming.

 1. Change the labels of the chart
 1. Change the title of the page